Written by R. S Jacobs

 * Heart Health.
 Avocado helps to regulate blood pressure and maintain homocysteine levels (amino acid associated with blood clots when too high), which can be detrimental if they are at soaring levels.
 The monounsaturated fat in avocado is essential to prevent the buildup of plaque around the heart valves and maintain healthy cholesterol levels.

 * Youthful Skin.
-If you want silky smooth, healthy looking skin with the highly desirable youthful glow, put away the expensive lotions and potions, and get your hands on some avocado.
+If you want silky smooth, healthy-looking skin with the highly desirable youthful glow, put away the expensive lotions and potions, and get your hands on some avocado.
 Once you start eating avocados regularly, you will begin to see significant changes in how your skin looks and feels.
 As avocados are jam-packed full of antioxidants, vitamin C and E, these all contain collagen boosting components that help to prevent aging and wrinkly skin.

 * Healthy Eyesight.
 We all know that vitamin A is necessary for maintaining good eye health.
 Avocado takes it a step further by providing the eyes with the nutrients essential to preventing eye diseases/conditions such as macular degeneration, cataracts and vision loss.
-Older people should incorporate avocado in their diet to ensure they maintain good eye health.
+Older people should incorporate avocado into their diet to ensure they maintain good eye health.
 Eating this wonderful fruit encourages good eyesight over a long term.

 * Strong Bones.
 Some people might be very surprised to know that regular consumption of avocado ensures you receive a good intake of calcium.
 Avocado also possesses magnesium, which is needed for calcium absorption in the bones.
 The mixture of these vitamins and minerals helps build stronger bones and cartilage.
 It also assists in lubricating the joints towards the prevention of arthritis and osteoporosis.